Employment Law Lawyer in Orange County

 What Questions Should I Ask an Employment Attorney?

 You must start the process of finding the right employment lawyer for your claim by doing online research, obtaining referrals, and asking someone you know who has experienced the same work-related issues before.
-Once you select a few potential candidates and schedule interviews with each attorney, you must have several questions prepared to help you make the best possible decision on who to ultimately hire.
+Once you select a few potential candidates and schedule interviews with each attorney, you must have several questions prepared to help you make the best possible decision about whom to ultimately hire.

 Here are some questions you should ask the prospective attorney during an initial consultation: